Blogs

 In the Jetsons universe, the pneumatic tube is a high-speed substitute for the elevator, where stepping into the tube instantly transports someone to another floor.
 But on occasion the movement is lateral, like in the sequence below.

 Like virtually every technology we see in The Jetsons, this futuristic idea had origins elsewhere.
 By the early 1960s, some organizations were touting this idea of sending people through pneumatic tubes.
 In 1960, the American Petroleum Institute gazed into its crystal ball and made some predictions on “Petroleum’s 2nd Century.”
-From the February 7, 1960 Hammond Times in Indiana: “The [American Petroleum Institute] cited, as a long-range possibility, the movement of such diverse items as turpentine, fruit juices and milk through pipelines the way petroleum travels today.
+From the February 7, 1960 Hammond Times in Indiana: “The cited, as a long-range possibility, the movement of such diverse items as turpentine, fruit juices and milk through pipelines the way petroleum travels today.
 Even people might be transported the way sales slips and payments are delivered by pneumatic tube in department stores.”

 Of course, this human projectile pneumatic tube system has yet to become a reality here in the 21st century.